sankl/groovy/README.md

     #> gr hello.gr

-Active groovy version can be updated with `GROOVY_VERSION` variable in `groovy.gr` script.
+Active Groovy version can be updated with `GROOVY_VERSION` variable in `groovy.gr` script.
 Required Groovy will be fetched as Grape on a first run.

 If there is a `./lib` directory in your CWD, all jars from there will be automatically added to `CLASSPATH`.